bojackchen/digital-flow/README.md

 ## Step 3: Logic synthesis
-Synthesis is the all encompassing, generic term for the process of achieving an optimal gate-level netlist from HDL code.
+Synthesis is the all encompassing, generic term for the process of achieving an optimal gate-level netlist from HDL code [^2].
 Logic synthesis transforms your idea to physically implementable design.
-Genrally logic synthesis consists of 3 steps.
+Genrally logic synthesis consists of 3 steps [^1].
 - Translation
 - Logic optimization
 - Mapping